ChrisCotton/kanban-mbb-app/tasks/prd-robust-category-management-system.md

 4. **Category Name Uniqueness**: Should category names be unique per user or allow duplicates?
 5. **Deletion Confirmation**: What level of confirmation is needed for category deletion (simple confirm vs. typing category name)?
 6. **Task Reassignment**: When a category is deleted, should tasks be automatically unassigned or offer bulk reassignment to another category?
+7. **CSV Import Conflicts**: How should the system handle importing categories with names that already exist?
+8. **CSV Export Filters**: Should users be able to filter which categories are exported (active only, by date range, etc.)?
+9. **File Size Limits**: What are appropriate limits for CSV import file size and number of categories?

 ## Implementation Priority